 - § 1.
-Preliminary examinations may only be held for full year programme units which form part of the first year of a full-time standard study path in a bachelor's programme during the first set of examinations of the first examination period. - § 2.
-The faculties shall determine the necessary procedure guidelines in their supplementary faculty teaching and examination regulations.
+Preliminary examinations may be held for full year programme units within the bachelor's programmes during the first set of examinations of the first examination period. - § 2.
+The faculties shall determine the necessary procedure guidelines in their supplementary faculty teaching and examination regulations. - § 3.

-The organisation of the preliminary examination is described in the course unit description.

-§ 3.
 The manner in which the results are incorporated into the end results for the programme unit in question shall be included in the course description.